+Exam Dates and Coverage

+Exam 1 covers 1.1-1.4, 2.2-2.3 (L1-L6) - Thursday, July 10th

+Exam 2 covers 2.4-2.6, 3.2-3.4, 4.1-4.3 (L7-L14) - Thursday, July 24th

+Exam 3 covers 4.4-4.6, 7.2-7.6 (L15-L23) - Friday, August 8th

-Exam Dates and Coverage Exam 1 covers 1.1-1.4, 2.2-2.3 (L1-L6) Exam 2 covers 2.4-2.6, 3.2-3.4, 4.1-4.3 (L7-L14) Exam 3 is comprehensive Accommodations for students with learning disabilities: Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the disability Resource Center by visiting disability.ufl.edu/students/get-started.
+Accommodations for students with learning disabilities: Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the disability Resource Center by visiting disability.ufl.edu/students/get-started.

-Academic Honesty: The course will be conducted in accord with the University honor code and academic honesty policy which can be found at www.dso.ufl.edu/ sccr/honorcodes/honorcode.php.
+Academic Honesty: The course will be conducted in accord with the University honor code and academic honesty policy which can be found at www.dso.ufl.edu/sccr/honorcodes/honorcode.php.
 External aids, communication with other students during exams, and calculators are not permitted.
 Infractions will be reported to the Dean of Students Office.
 The Mathematics Department expects you to follow the Student Honor Code.
 We are bound by university policy to report any instance of suspected cheating to the proper authorities.